How Is Tarmac Made?

 Fractional Distillation is the method wherein chemicals are distilled and separated into their base parts, allowing people to make use of those parts.
 The process of chemical distillation is an old one, with a history that stretches back to at least the 12th century BCE.

-Modern Fractional Distillation, however, can trace its origins much later — to the 13th century Italian doctor and alchemist Tadeo Alderotti.
-Alderotti, who was a contemporary (and enemy) of the poet Dante Alligheri, was one of the first physicians to apply Aristotelian logic to the practice.
+Modern Fractional Distillation, however, can trace its origins much later — to the 13th-century Italian doctor and alchemist Tadeo Alderotti.
+Alderotti, who was a contemporary (and enemy) of the poet Dante Alighieri, was one of the first physicians to apply scientific logic to the practice.
 However, it wasn’t Alderotti’s medical practice which led to the creation of Fractional Distillation — it was his second job as an alcohol maker.
 Alderotti used this process to create what he called Agua Ardiente — the liquid of life.

-But while Fractional Distillation was invented to distill alcohol, today its uses are many and varied — including the creation of artificial bitumen.
+But while Fractional Distillation was invented to distil alcohol, today its uses are many and varied — including the creation of artificial bitumen.